joshenoy/sathyabh.at/content/blog/2012-09-06-reddits-secret-santa-and-guinness-world-record-for-most-email-addresses-in-to-list.md

   </p>
 </blockquote>

 Sweet!
-What I didn&#8217;t realize, till couple of weeks ago, was that the folks at /r/secretsanta were trying set a Guinness World Record for &#8220;the largest online secret santa game&#8221; and were successful at that!
+What I didn't realize, till couple of weeks ago, was that the folks at /r/secretsanta were trying set a Guinness World Record for "the largest online secret santa game" and were successful at that!
 So that made me a Guinness World Record holder too!
 Woohoo!

 [<img class="aligncenter" title="Achievement Unlocked" src="https://i.stack.imgur.com/3wG8n.png" alt="Achievement Unlocked" width="423" height="68" />][2]

 Soon enough, I put forward an order for my Guinness World Record certificate and things were all set.
 Or so I thought.
 Couple of days ago, I received an email from Guinness stating that due to high volume of orders, the shipment would be delayed by another couple of weeks.
 That was fine, but then the person who sent the email did the biggest goof up ever.
-The person put the email address of about 1,072 people in the &#8220;To&#8221; field.
-Not even the cc, the frigging &#8220;To&#8221; field.
+The person put the email address of about 1,072 people in the "To" field.
+Not even the cc, the frigging "To" field.

 <div style="width: 658px" class="wp-caption aligncenter">
   <a href="https://i.stack.imgur.com/GrGSK.jpg"><img class=" " title="Epic Facepalm" src="https://i.stack.imgur.com/GrGSK.jpg" alt="Epic Facepalm" width="648" height="494" /></a>